Amane-Fujimiya/Amane-Fujimiya.github.io/2021/_posts/2021-04-05-Physics_trick.md

 ---
 layout: post
 math: true
-title: Raman spectroscopy and machine learning
+title: Physics trick.
-category: machine learning physics incomplete
+category: machine learning physics
 ---

 While looking for mathematics videos, I stumbled upon a video, dubbed "S-Tier Acrobatic Calculus that Physicists do" of which I was pleasantly surprised by what is presented in the video.